cbrummitt/Rocket_token_bot_tutorial/README.md

 ### :bangbang: Everyone should create a public channel dedicated to their business proposal

 This channel lets you share your business ideas with fellow entrepreneurs and get feedback from them.
+They may give you useful ideas :bulb::bulb::bulb: To create your own public channel:

 1. First [open the list of channels](#open-the-list-of-channels).
 (On a small screen, you must tap on the <img src="images/three-bars.png" alt="three horizontal bars" align="center" height="20"/> to bring up the menu on the left.)
 - Click on the <img src="images/plus rocket.PNG" align="center" alt="plus" height="20"/> next to the search box: <img src="images/plus-button.png" align="center" alt="Plus sign to the right of the search box" height="25"/>